 - Almost 90% was smartphone users’ share among mobile phone users in the UK.

 - Practically all of those aged between 16 and 54 years were smartphone owners.

 - iOS and Android accounted for nearly all of the total market share for mobile OS.

-- As of July 2020, leading smartphone model in the UK was Apple’s iPhone SE 2020.
+- In November 2021, the leading smartphone model in the UK was Apple iPhone 12 Pro.